Solving the 7 challenges of cross-border ecommerce with a headless platform

 Some ecommerce stores attempted to develop and tweak these platforms to fit a cross-border strategy.
 But in most cases, they ended up being an expensive development project that became costly and difficult to update because of version and vendor lock-in.
 In addition, the back ends of those days weren’t designed to efficiently administer logistics, currencies, taxes, and languages for multiple stores, which stacked up hours of work – and a lot of headaches for the teams responsible for managing them.

 That said, legacy and monolithic platforms weren’t built for cross-border ecommerce with all its intricacies and demands that brands want to address.

 But the industry has evolved rapidly with the rise of direct-to-consumer ecommerce, and the market's requirements have become more sophisticated and complex.
 Multi-brand stores are on the decline.
-Instead, digital DTC brands are using modern, headless ecommerce platforms to take full control of their long-tail potential, protect their brand equity, and increase their profits by selling directly to their consumers across the world.
+Instead, digital DTC brands are using modern, composable ecommerce platforms to take full control of their long-tail potential, protect their brand equity, and increase their profits by selling directly to their consumers across the world.

 Modern brands aim for design freedom to create unique storefronts.
 They look for native features so they don’t have to install multiple apps, but can build a setup that is simple to integrate with other tools, whenever necessary.

 Finally, brands demand scalability and flexibility to reach their customers across borders.
 Only then you’ll be able to localize content, deliver products to any destination, and let consumers choose the currencies and payment options.